ZhengZaikun/cp1404practicals/prac_07/README.md

 # Practical 07

-- This repository contains all practical works for the subject CP1404 at James Cook University.
+- This repository contains all the practical assignments for the James Cook University CP1404 course.
 - This repository is used for **2025 TR3** and created by **Zheng Zaikun**(student in JCU).
-- This repository is mainly used for Practicing pycharm skills.

 ## Useful Links
 [JCU CP1404 Programming Patterns Guide] (https://github.com/CP1404/Starter/wiki/Programming-Patterns)